UIUCLearningLanguageLab/LabWebsite/content/members.md

 <img src="../img/jingfeng.jpg" alt="Jingfeng" width="200"/>

-Jingfeng Zhang is interested in developing statistical and neurally-inspired models of learning, and examining how the structure of environmental input affects computational models’ efficiency.
+Jingfeng Zhang is interested in developing statistical and neurally-inspired models of learning, and examining how the structure of environmental input affects the efficiency of computational models.
  He is working on a project that aims to create a simulation of humans in a natural environment, using neural networks built with Unity3d to visualize the learning process